Stalking Injunctions in Pasco County

 - Ordering the respondent to participate in treatment, intervention, or counseling services to be paid for by the respondent.

-The respondent also has to worry about the indirect or collateral consequences of an injunction.
+The respondent also has to worry about an injunction’s indirect or collateral consequences.

-The injunction is a public record that shows up in even the most basic background check.
+The injunction is a public record in even the most basic background check.
 Having an injunction will make it more difficult to find a job, continue your education, or even rent an apartment.

-If you are accused of violating the injunction for stalking, you can be charged with a first-degree misdemeanor for violating the injunction or a third-degree felony for aggravated stalking.
+Suppose you are accused of violating the injunction for stalking.
+In that case, you can be charged with a first-degree misdemeanor for violating the injunction or a third-degree felony for aggravated stalking.

 The Florida Legislature passed HB 1099, creating a cause of action for a civil injunction for protection against stalking.
 See Ch.
 2012-153, Laws of Fla.

-If you were served with a petition for an injunction against stalking or cyberstalking, then find an attorney who can help you fight the charges.
+If you were served with a petition for an injunction against stalking or cyberstalking, find an attorney to help you fight the charges.

 We help clients accused of stalking, aggravated stalking, or violation of an order for protection against stalking.